MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 |Microsoft Graph / Mail.Send|Delegated|Send email messages.         |
 |Microsoft Graph / offline_access|Delegated|Maintain data access consent.|

-If you are using a legacy SMTP setup and want to use OAuth for authentication, the APIs and permissions for the delegated admin are slightly different.
+If you are using a legacy SMTP setup or the SMTP connector and want to use OAuth for authentication, the permissions are slightly different.
 The following table lists the permissions.

 |API / Permission Name  |Type  |Description  |
 |---------|---------|---------|